danybmx/blog/src/jbake/content/blog/2018/hello-travis.md

 ##### 1. Create travis-ci project.

-Go to [travis-ci](https://travis-ci.com) website and sign in with GitHub, then click on the plus sign that appears in the left sidebar and activates the repository that we want.
+Go to [travis-ci.com](https://travis-ci.com) website and sign in with GitHub, once logged in, click on the plus sign that appears on the left sidebar and activate the repository that you want.

 ##### 2. Create a deployment key for allowing travis-ci to push on the repository.

 For this just run `ssh-keygen` and follow instructions, store this files securely but not in the repository.

 Whats the problem now?
 Well, ship this key to GitHub is risky but with travis, you can encrypt the key and configure travis for decrypting it before starting the build process.

+Just run the following commands:

 ```
 # Install travis-cli